 A sentence usually has 15-20 words on average.
 Therefore, a paragraph with 5-6 sentences should be Sentences longer than this should be broken up into separate sentences.
 Otherwise, they may become run-on sentences.

 A short paragraph consists of just two or three sentences.
-Such passages are generally easier for readers to digest.
+Shorter paragraphs are generally easier for readers to digest and encourage skimming.
+Solid blocks of text are often difficult to consume and parse, especially when speed reading.
 Perhaps, this is the reason the majority of popular books have short paragraphs.

 New authors also prefer to use shorter paragraphs in their writing.
 Not only does it help them provide information concisely, but it is also an excellent way to grasp the readers’ attention.